idle-PB/pb_civet_server/README.md

 Embedded in memory civetweb server, supporting http / https GET POST with support for WebSockets, CGI, SSL, FILES

-Use EZpack_2.1_UnPackFromDisk.pb to extract www.ezp to get source of WWW GitHub doesn't like adding more than 100 files
+Use EZpack_2.1_UnPackFromDisk.pb to extract www.ezp into the source folder, GitHub doesn't like adding more than 100 files in a folder.

 see Civet_server_in_memSSL.pb for general use